 Campus Based - Visit Website

-Dallas Theological Seminary offers a Master of Arts in Counseling Ministries, blending psychology best practices with biblical training.
-This 66-hour program prepares students for nonclinical counseling in churches and ministries.
-It includes courses in Bible exposition, systematic theology, and counseling ministries.
-Available in Dallas, Houston, DC, Atlanta, and online.
-Financial aid and scholarships are available.
-The program emphasizes ethical standards, cultural competency, and recovery strategies.
+Dallas Theological Seminary's Master of Arts in Counseling Ministries is a 66-hour campus program that integrates psychology best practices with biblical training for nonclinical roles in churches and ministries.
+Courses cover Bible exposition, systematic theology, and counseling ministries, emphasizing ethical standards, cultural competency, and recovery strategies.
+Available in Dallas, Houston, DC, Atlanta, and online, it provides financial aid and requires no entrance exam.

 Master's - Master of Arts in Biblical Counseling